Basic Bushcraft Skills

 Shelter

-If you need to make your own shelter then your going to need materials, giving people stuck in a forest a huge advantage.
-When making a shelter there’s three main things to keep in mind which is the structure, the thatching and the bed.
+If you need to make your own shelter then you’re going to need materials, giving people stuck in a forest a huge advantage.
+When making a shelter there are three main things to keep in mind which are the structure, the thatching, and the bed.

 The structure is the stick frame of the shelter but can also include things like fallen trees and natural formations.
 The structure has to be strong enough to withstand the weight of the thatching with the wind blowing against it, something easily achievable with standard sticks and branches.

 The bed is a very important feature and not just so you can get some sleep.
-Something i see again and again in amateur survival shelters are people going to sleep by laying directly on the floor, and even if they are in a sleeping bag its still far from ideal.
-There’s two reasons you should never sleep directly on the floor, even if you have a sleeping bag.
-The first is the floor will be significantly colder than the air is which will suck heat away from your body much faster when you’re in contact with it.
+Something I see again and again in amateur survival shelters is people going to sleep by lying directly on the floor, and even if they are in a sleeping bag it’s still far from ideal.
+There are two reasons you should never sleep directly on the floor, even if you have a sleeping bag.
+The first is the floor will be significantly colder than the air which will suck heat away from your body much faster when you’re in contact with it.

 The simple way to avoid this is to build yourself a bed if you have the time, but if not then at least put something down to avoid getting wet if water runs through during the night, like a thick layer of leaves or piles of reeds.